 Careers with a Bachelor’s in Psychology

-There are many job opportunities you can consider with a bachelor’s degree in psychology.
+There are many job opportunities you can consider with a bachelor’s degree in psychology, you just won’t be a “working” psychologist.
 The degree is incredibly flexible and can take you down a variety of career paths.

 Some states require career counselors to hold a license, though often these credentials can only be obtained with a master’s degree.

 Health educators teach people about ways to improve their wellness and also develop and implement strategies that promote the health of entire communities.

 Many employers will require you to have the credential of being a Certified Health Education Specialist.
 This is done through the National Commission for Health Education Credentialing and involves passing a 165-question exam.

 Roles in human resources can be found in nearly every industry.
 These positions coordinate administrative functions within an organization, oversee recruiting and hiring, handle issues that arise among staff members, and act as a link between employees and management.